structural

 - remote <- data

-1. The data and ui folders can import from the domain folder, but not vice versa
+1. data and ui can import from domain, but not the other way around.

-2. The local and remote folders can import from the data folder, but not vice versa
+2. local and remote can import from data, but not the other way around.

 rules: